-Many years ago, I bought a airline voucher from someone online.
-I paid them 50% of the value of the voucher but then discovered that I couldn’t use the voucher on the flight I planned.
-There were some restrictions on the voucher and the seller decided that he wasn’t going to refund me my money.
+Many years ago, I bought an airline voucher from someone online.
+I paid them 50% of the value of the voucher but then discovered that I couldn't use the voucher on the flight I planned.
+There were some restrictions on the voucher and the seller decided that he wasn't going to refund me my money.
 In fact, he decided to stop responding to calls and emails.
 I was out about a hundred bucks and I learned a valuable lesson.

 In my case, the seller wasn't planning to scam me.
 The voucher was legitimate, albeit with restrictions I suspect neither one of us were too clear on.
 The voucher was delivered to me.
 If it worked, everything would be dandy.
 The seller was simply an opportunistic scammer and to be 100% honest, I didn't see it coming.

 Years later, with more experience under my belt, I knew that buying a voucher from a stranger on the internet is risky at best.

 So today, I'm going to give you my best tip for figuring out whether something is a scam.
 It's so simple that you'll shake your head in disbelief.

 Ask the opinion of five people who you believe are smarter and/or more cynical than you.
 Then believe them.

 If you're too embarrassed to ask, it's probably a scam.